MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-enter-inbound-warehouse-handling-time.md

 ---
-    title: How to: Enter Inbound Warehouse Handling Time | Microsoft Docs
+    title: How to Enter Inbound Warehouse Handling Time | Microsoft Docs
     description: If you want to include warehouse handling time in the order promising calculation on the purchase line, you can set it up as a default for the inventory and for your location.
     services: project-madeira
     documentationcenter: ''